Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Structural properties of weighted connected graphs

+\begin{proof} For every $v\in V(G)\setminus\{s,t\}$, since $v$ is $P$-covered, there is an oriented path in $G$ starting at $s$, ending at $t$, and avoiding $v$.
+The assertion of the lemma follows by the directed version of Menger's theorem (see, e.g., \cite{Dir66}). \end{proof}

-For vertices $u$ and $v$ of an oriented cycle $H$, we denote by $(u,v)_H$ \begin{itemize} \item the set of internal vertices of the path in $H$ from $u$ to $v$ if $u\neq v$, \item the set $V(H)\setminus\{u\}$ if $u=v$. \end{itemize} We also denote
+For vertices $u$ and $v$ of an oriented cycle $H$, we let $(u,v)_H$ denote \begin{itemize} \item the set of internal vertices of the path in $H$ from $u$ to $v$ if $u\neq v$, \item the set $V(H)\setminus\{u\}$ if $u=v$. \end{itemize} We also define

 An (oriented) cycle $H$ in an (oriented) graph $G$ is \emph{Hamiltonian} if $V(H)=V(G)$.
 A vertex $x$ of an oriented graph $G$ with a Hamiltonian cycle $H$ is \emph{$H$-covered} by an edge $uv\in E(G)$ if $x\in(u,v)_H$.